gimunu/spectralColors/README.md

 The suite is at the moment composed of a single tool that calculates the color from a given spectral density.

-Another tool that calculates the spectral density from the molecular polarizability calculates is soon to come.
+Another tool that calculates the spectral density from the molecular polarizability is soon to come.